madeinquant/RosettaCode/README.txt

-Rosetta Code / roots of a function
+Rosetta Code /
+1. roots of a function
+2. forward difference